-Participating groups will use collaborative movement, drawings and conversation to reflect on their experiences of primary school and explore their expectations about moving to secondary school.
-Using spaces around the Serpentine, we will articulate our feelings about transition and map out our visions for a perfect school.
+Participating groups used collaborative movement, drawings and conversation to reflect on their experiences of primary school and explored their expectations about moving to secondary school.
+Using spaces around the Serpentine, young people articulated their feelings about transition and mapped out their visions for a perfect school.

 Research shows that the majority of children in the UK will have some concerns about the transition from Primary to Secondary School and that one in five will significantly struggle; this can have an impact on children’s self-esteem and emotional wellbeing, in addition to affecting their academic performance.

-The Studio: The Perfect School? is free and open to groups visiting from state-funded schools from the Greater London area.
+The Studio: The Perfect School? was free and open to groups visiting from state-funded schools from the Greater London area.